Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Most non-Hodgkin lymphomas of childhood are different from adult lymphomas.
 Childhood lymphomas are typically more aggressive, but they are highly treatable.

-There are several different types of non-Hodgkin lymphoma depending on the type of lymphocyte it affects – B-cells or T-cells.
+There are several different types of non-Hodgkin lymphoma depending on the type of lymphocyte it affects – B-cell or T-cell.

 Types of childhood non-Hodgkin lymphoma include: